 It’s important to note that the frequency one should refeed is unique to each individual.
 Thus, the table above is not set in stone and should be used as a framework.
-The key to knowing when you should refeed is by being attuned to the needs of your body and monitoring your performance.
+The key to knowing when to refeed is by being attuned to the needs of your body and monitoring performance.

 Factors that should be considered include a plateau in fat loss, decreased energy levels, decreased motivation, fatigue and impaired sleep.

 How To Refeed